freqtrade/freqtrade/docs/developer.md

 ## Developer setup

-To configure a development environment, use best use the `setup.sh` script and answer "y" when asked "Do you want to install dependencies for dev [y/N]? ".
+To configure a development environment, best use the `setup.sh` script and answer "y" when asked "Do you want to install dependencies for dev [y/N]? ".
-Alternatively (if your system is not supported by the setup.sh script), follow the manual installation process and run `pip3 install -r requirements-dev.txt`.
+Alternatively (if your system is not supported by the setup.sh script), follow the manual installation process and run `pip3 install -e .[all]`.

 This will install all required tools for development, including `pytest`, `flake8`, `mypy`, and `coveralls`.